Complying with The Protection of Critical Infrastructures Ordinance

 Provide seamless, secure and trusted access to applications and digital services for customers, employees and partners.
 Our solutions limit the access of internal and external users based on their roles and context with granular access policies and Multi-Factor Authentication that help ensure that the right user is granted access to the right resource at the right time.

-Address the requirements in CI Bill – The codes of practice (CoPs)
+Address the requirements in CI Ordinance – The Code of Practice (The Code)

 How Thales helps: